nlarusstone/corels-test/src/testing/README.md

                         previously stored into the captured permutation map

     -   push            Test pushing to the priority queue
+    -   front           Test the queue's front function, that gets the top queue element
     -   pop             Test popping the priority queue
     -   select          Test the priority queue's select function